Key Concepts PYP

 What are the PYP Key Concepts and how can they be utilised to develop deeper conceptual understanding?

-The Primary Years Programme (PYP) is an inquiry-based learning framework that aims to develop the whole child, while identifying the importance of the educational, emotional, social, physical and cultural development of children aged between 3 and 12.
+Primary Years Programme (PYP) is an inquiry-based learning framework that aims to develop the whole child, while identifying the importance of the educational, emotional, social, physical and cultural development of children aged between 3 and 12.
 The curriculum has greater grade level expectations from students as well as sets high standards.
-As learning information is a key part of the PYP program, more focus is given to the process of learning and students’ understanding and awareness of ways to learn.
+As learning information is a key part of the PYP program, more focus is given to the process of learning and teaching strategies and students’ understanding and awareness of ways to learn.
 As students grow into lifelong learners, they realize that learning is related to finding answers, asking conceptual questions and being curious that results in asking deeper questions.
+This approach aligns with the spiral curriculum model of revisiting and building knowledge.

 PYP stands for Primary Years Programme, and it's the core curriculum for students who study IB Diploma (the highest level).
 The PYP consists of four subjects: Language and Literature, Sciences, Humanities, and Arts.
 Each subject is divided into three units: General Studies, Key Concepts, and Extended Essay.